4D Molecular Therapeutics Inc. (FDMT) Shares Rise Despite Market Challenges

 Conclusion

-To sum up, 4D Molecular Therapeutics Inc. (FDMT) has seen a mixed performance recently.
-Analysts have differing views on the stock, with some seeing it as a “buy” and others as a “hold”.
+To wrap up, the performance of 4D Molecular Therapeutics Inc. (FDMT) has been mixed in recent times.
+The stock has received a bullish of “buy” and “hold” ratings from analysts.
 It’s important to note that the stock is currently trading at a significant distance from its 50-day moving average and its 52-week high.